Sri-Krishna-V/Srikrishnavundavalli/README.md

-- 👋 Hi, I’m Krishna
+- 👋 Aloha Citizens of Open Source!!, I’m Krishna
-- 👀 I’m interested in exploring
+- 👀 I’m interested in Coding, Reading Manga and Watching Anime
-- 🌱 I’m currently learning maybe nothing
+- 🌱 I’m currently an undergraduate.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects related to Machine Learning and AI
-- 📫 How to reach me srikrishna.vundavalli@gmail.com
+- 📫 How to reach me --> srikrishna.vundavalli@gmail.com

 <!---
 Srikrishnavundavalli/Srikrishnavundavalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.